kambits/RollupNC_tutorial/README.md

 Head over to : https://keen-noyce-c29dfa.netlify.com/#0

 The commands in above tutorial is out of date due to circom and snarkjs upgrade.
+But the explination about the code is clear.